danidiaz/red-black-record/README.md

-A library that provides extensible records and variants, both indexed by a type-level [red-black](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) red-black tree that maps `Symbol` keys to value `Type`s.
+A library that provides extensible records and variants, both indexed by a type-level [red-black](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) tree that maps `Symbol` keys to value `Type`s.
 The keys correspond to fields names in records, and to branch names in variants.
 Many record functions have their variant mirror-images and viceversa.

 Each value in these types comes wrapped in a type constructor of kind `Type -> Type`.
 Typically, it will be an identity functor, but it can be other things